apache/spark/docs/configuration.md

   <td>false</td>
   <td>
-    Enable profiling in Python worker, the profile result will show up by `sc.show_profiles()`, or it will be showed up before the driver exiting.
+    Enable profiling in Python worker, the profile result will show up by `sc.show_profiles()`, or it will be displayed before the driver exiting.
 It also can be dumped into disk by `sc.dump_profiles(path)`.
-If some of the profile results had been showed up maually, they will not be showed up automatically before driver exiting.
+If some of the profile results had been displayed maually, they will not be displayed automatically before driver exiting.
   </td>
 </tr>
 <tr>